AzureAD/azure-activedirectory-library-for-js/README.md

 ---

 This library, ADAL for JavaScript, will no longer receive new feature improvements.
-Instead, use the new [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js).
+Instead, use the new library [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js).

 * If you are starting a new project, you can get started with the